Groundwater-quality data for 38 inorganic constituents (table 1) were compiled from the

 the effects of serial correlation and to test for trends in data that display significant water-quality differences among two pumping seasons,

-samples when more than one result was measured in a season.
+median concentration was recorded.
 This method produces at most two data points for each year.

-Tests for trends were applied to different time periods to identify long-term trends (LTT), recent trends (RT), reversals in trends (TRV) and
+Tests for trends were applied to different periods to identify long-term trends (LTT), recent trends (RT), reversals in trends (TRV) and

 trends that have seasonal concentration differences (figure 1).
 The entire period of recorded data was used to identify

-LTTs while RTs were evaluated with water quality data collected since the year 2000.
+LTTs, while RTs were evaluated with water-quality data collected since the year 2000.
 LTTs and RTs were computed for datasets with 4 or more unique

 laboratory analyses.